 We believe that the information we have provided within this proxy statement demonstrates that our executive compensation program is designed appropriately and is working to ensure management's interests are aligned with our stockholders' interests to support long-term value creation.
-As described above in detail under the "Compensation Discussion and Analysis," "Executive Compensation" and "Equity Plan" sections of this proxy statement, our compensation program reflects a balance of short-term incentives (including performance-based annual cash incentive awards) and long-term incentives (including performance equity and cash incentive awards that are subject to vesting after a 3-year period) that are designed to support our long-term business strategies and promote creation of stockholder value.
+As described above in detail under the "Compensation Discussion and Analysis," "Executive Compensation" and "Equity Plan" sections of this proxy statement, our compensation program reflects a balance of short-term incentives (including performance-based annual cash incentive awards) and long-term incentives (including performance equity and cash incentive awards) and long-term incentives (including performance equity and cash incentive awards) that are designed to support our long-term business strategies and promote creation of stockholder value.
 We believe that our program does not exceed the competitive market for talent and is (i) sensitive to our financial performance and (ii) oriented to long-term incentives, in order to seek to promote our long-term profitability.
 We believe our program delivers reasonable pay that is strongly linked to our performance over time and rewards sustained performance that is aligned with long-term stockholder interests.